 When you make a referral, a Referral Gateway Officer will tell you if we can help.
 If we can, they will pass it to an allocating manager who will usually assign you to an advocate within 7-12 working days.

 Will I keep the same advocate forever?

 Not necessarily.
-Our advocates will help you with specific issues and try and resolve these for you as quickly as possible to help you to be independent.
-This usually means working with you for a few months.
-If you need help again in the future you just refer yourself again and we can try and pair you with the same advocate again if you’d like.
+Our advocates will help you with specific issues and try and resolve these for you as quickly as possible.
+If you need help again in the future we may be able to take another referral, and we can try and pair you with the same advocate again if you’d like.

 Do you offer work experience?

 We have previously welcomed Social Work students on a placement as part of their course.
-If you would like to discuss the possibility of a placement, please call the office on 01305 251033.
-Alternatively, to get involved with Dorset Advocacy, see our Volunteering page.
+If you would like to discuss the possibility of a placement, please call the office on 0300 343 7000.